-Channel Harvest Research in 2012 conducted its fifth major project in the Independent Agency System—a comprehensive survey of agents’ attitudes about various aspects of working with insurance carriers.
+Channel Harvest Research has conducted another annual survey of independent agents’ attitudes about various aspects of working with insurance carriers.

 Despite lingering economic issues and a prolonged soft market, winning insurance carriers in the Independent Agency System are maintaining books of business—and even growing.
 How are they doing that?
 In part, these carriers have a keen understanding of what drives placement decisions by their key sales force: independent agents and brokers.
 They seek out actionable information on agents’ perceptions and priorities —and — with that knowledge they can leverage relationships to drive new and renewal business.

 They have come to count on the third-party research of Channel Harvest, whose surveys are sponsored by Insurance Journal, a leading insurance industry magazine.

 The 2012 analysis and survey report probed deeply into specific actions carriers can take to earn more business from agents.
 Among the questions it answered:

 - What is valuable enough to cause agents to recommend a more expensive policy?